grafana/tutorials/content/tutorials/build-a-streaming-data-source-plugin.md

 1. Find your newly created plugin and select it.
 1. Enter a name and then click **Save & Test** (ignore any errors reported for now).

-You now have a new data source instance of your plugin that is ready to use in a dashboard:
+You now have a new data source instance of your plugin that is ready to use in a dashboard.
+To confirm, follow these steps:

 1. Navigate via the side-menu to **Create** -> **Dashboard**.
 1. Click **Add new panel**.